 Everyone produces a slightly different amount of sebum, making certain people more prone to acne breakouts than others.
 Excess sebum production is often visually noticeable, giving your skin an oiler look and feel than it would normally have.

-However, the most effective way to reduce your sebum production is to target it at the source by using medication to manage your body’s production of sebum-producing hormones.
+However, one of the most effective way to reduce your sebum production is to target it at the source by using medication to manage your body’s production of sebum-producing hormones.

 In women, testosterone is essential for healthy muscles and bones.
 It’s also a key hormone for your sex drive.